microsoft/FluidFramework/docs/examples/badge.md

 The third lifecycle method, `componentInitializingFromExisting`, is the opposite of the `componentInitializingFirstTime` method.
 It is called _each time the component is loaded *except* the first time_.
 Badge doesn't override this method.

-##### A note about component handles

-You probably noticed some confusing code above.
-What are handles?
-Why do we store the SharedMap's _handle_ in the `root` SharedDirectory instead of the SharedMap itself?
-The underlying reasons are beyond the scope of this example, but the important thing to remember is this:

-**When you store a distributed data structure within another distributed data structure, you store the _handle_ to the DDS, not the DDS itself.
-Similarly, when loading a DDS that is stored within another DDS, you must first get the DDS handle, then get the full DDS from the handle.**

 ### React component